ipfs-inactive/research/OPEN_PROBLEMS/PRESERVE_USER_PRIVACY.md

 ##### Private/Disjoint Networks

-Creating a separate IPFS Network will ensure that only the nodes can access the content within that network.
+Creating a separate IPFS Network will ensure that only member nodes can access the content within that network.

 - [libp2p-pnet](https://github.com/libp2p/specs/blob/master/pnet/Private-Networks-PSK-V1.md) takes that one step forward and creates a protection using a pre-shared key.
 This means that only the owners of that key can join this network (to prevent from mistakenly joining two networks and making all data accessible).